Logo Voyage

 Four tournaments together make up the "Grand Slam" tennis tour.
 These are the most prestigious prizes for individual competitors.

-- Wimbledon Championships - held annually in London's Wimbledon district since 1877, the tournament brings huge numbers of visitors to London while even more watch it on television around the world.
+• Wimbledon Championships - held annually at the All England Lawn Tennis and Croquet Club in London's Wimbledon district since 1877, the tournament brings huge numbers of visitors to London while even more watch it on television around the world.
 The tournament features the world's top tennis champions playing on a traditional grass surface in a best of five format.
 Tournaments are played for men, women, and mixed, both singles or doubles.

-- French Open (known in French as Roland Garros) - played in the Stade Roland Garros in Paris each year since 1891.
-The tournament is a best-of-five format, played on a clay surface and is regarded as the most grueling of the major tennis tournaments.
+• French Open (known in French as Roland Garros) - First played in 1891, at several locations in and near Paris (except for one year in Bordeaux) until moving to its current Parisian site, Stade Roland Garros, in 1928.
+The current venue is a large tennis complex in the Bois de Boulogne, a large park in Paris' 16th arrondissement.
+The tournament is a best-of-five format, played on clay courts, and is regarded as the most grueling of the major tennis tournaments.
 In 2024, the tournament awarded more than €53 million in prizes.

 Recreational tennis